 The main focus of my job as a Building Biologist is safe housing.
 Housing includes tents, shelters, trailers, tiny homes, and of course regular standard buildings.

-Again, after the first session there will be almost always be homework as you will have more options to look into and some of the ones you thought might work may now be crossed off the list.
+Again, after the first session, there will almost always be homework as you will have more options to look into and some of the ones you thought might work may now be crossed off the list.

 We are going to look at: